 Since the General Problem Solver, applications of AI have never escaped the realm of problem-solving.
 Framing a problem has long been considered the prerequisite for taking advantage of computers in human activities.
 However, human intelligence lies behind the scenes where the ultimate question is answered: what is the problem?

-I envision a form of AI which takes part in the activity of problem-learning and help humans avoid the inescapable prison of defining things too early, without having fully exploited the power of their imagination.
-In this scenario, machines would communicate with humans and implicitly suggests possible courses of action.
+I envision a form of AI which takes part in the activity of problem-learning and helps humans avoid the inescapable prison of defining things too early, without having fully exploited the power of their imagination.
+In this scenario, machines would communicate with humans and implicitly suggest possible courses of action.
 This could happen through the reinterpretation of an idea and the generation of an analogy with a different knowledge domain.
 It will be ultimately the human task to recognise the value of an analogy and keep developing his idea.

-But why not imagining computers that will utterly replace humans in creative invention?
+But why not imagine computers that will utterly replace humans in creative invention?
 The answer is simple.
 Remember what’s the scope of playfulness?
 Pleasure!
 It is hard to imagine how such a goal could be defined within any machine learning algorithm.
 To me, even a hard form of AI would never ‘want’ to engage in such activity on its own, but this will be a matter for another post.

 References

-1. Lugones, M., Playfulness, “World”-Travelling, and Loving Perception.
+- Lugones, M., Playfulness, “World”-Travelling, and Loving Perception.
 1987.
 2(2): p.
 3-19.

-2. Simon, H.A., M. Press, and M.i.o. technology, The Sciences of the Artificial.
-1969: M.I.T.
-Press.
+- Simon, H.A., The Sciences of the Artificial.
+1969: MIT Press.